bdjohnson529/bdjohnson529.github.io/_archive/python-crash-course/notes-dictionaries.md

 Dictionaries offer an easier way to store and access structured data.
 A dictionary stores information in key-value pairs.
 A key can be a string, integer, float, or any immutable object.

-Dictionaries use the syntax `{"key1":"value1","key2":"value2"...}`.
+Dictionaries in Python use the syntax `{"key1":"value1","key2":"value2"...}`.
 Let's store the building information in a dictionary.
 We can now access the building vintage using the `"Vintage"` index.
 Try it!
 Enter the commands below into your console.

 ```
 buildingInfo = {"Vintage": 1977, "Square Footage": 2000, "Fuel Type": "Gas"}